arthchan2003/AIDL_KB/KB/NEU.md

 ## Neurobiology: Large-Scale Circuits, Networks

 ### Neural Coding
-Neural coding is a neuroscience related field concerned with characterizing the relationship between the stimulus and the individual or ensemble neuronal responses and the relationship among the electrical activity of the neurons in the ensemble.
+Neural coding is a neuroscience-related field concerned with characterizing the relationship between the stimulus and the individual or ensemble neuronal responses and the relationship among the electrical activity of the neurons in the ensemble.

 #### Books
 * [Principles of Neural Coding [$]](http://amzn.to/2j1OzZ0), Rodrigo Quian Quiroga,‎ Stefano Panzeri, last updated 2013